What if I need emergency transportation?

 The No Surprises Act protects you from “surprise medical bills” when you receive treatment for an emergency in an out-of-network emergency room and/or from out-of-network emergency room doctors.
 These protections apply to emergency rooms that are either: part of a hospital; independent, free-standing emergency departments; or behavioral health crisis facilities that are licensed to provide emergency care.

-• Through No Surprises Act’s protections, you will only owe the out-of-pocket costs that would have been charged if that emergency room and its physicians were in your health insurance plan’s network.
+• Through the No Surprises Act’s protections, you will only owe the out-of-pocket costs that would have been charged if that emergency room and its physicians were in your health insurance plan’s network.
 These costs also count toward your annual deductible.

 • The emergency room and its physicians cannot send you a balance bill.
 Furthermore, no one can ask you to sign a consent form to waive your out-of-network “surprise medical bill” protections in an emergency room.